Class: Aws::EKS::Client

 [1]: docs.aws.amazon.com/eks/latest/userguide/launch-templates.html [2]: docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html

-# File 'lib/aws-sdk-eks/client.rb', line 1897 def create_nodegroup(params = {}, = {}) req = build_request(:create_nodegroup, params) req.send_request() end |
+# File 'lib/aws-sdk-eks/client.rb', line 1971 def create_nodegroup(params = {}, = {}) req = build_request(:create_nodegroup, params) req.send_request() end |

 #create_pod_identity_association(params = {}) ⇒ Types::CreatePodIdentityAssociationResponse

 Creates an EKS Pod Identity association between a service account in an Amazon EKS cluster and an IAM role with *EKS Pod Identity*.
-Use EKS Pod Identity to give temporary IAM credentials to pods and the credentials are rotated automatically.
+Use EKS Pod Identity to give temporary IAM credentials to Pods and the credentials are rotated automatically.

 Amazon EKS Pod Identity associations provide the ability to manage credentials for your applications, similar to the way that Amazon EC2 instance profiles provide credentials to Amazon EC2 instances.

-If a pod uses a service account that has an association, Amazon EKS sets environment variables in the containers of the pod.
+If a Pod uses a service account that has an association, Amazon EKS sets environment variables in the containers of the Pod.
 The environment variables configure the Amazon Web Services SDKs, including the Command Line Interface, to use the EKS Pod Identity credentials.

-Pod Identity is a simpler method than *IAM roles for service accounts*, as this method doesn’t use OIDC identity providers.
-Additionally, you can configure a role for Pod Identity once, and reuse it across clusters.
+EKS Pod Identity is a simpler method than *IAM roles for service accounts*, as this method doesn’t use OIDC identity providers.
+Additionally, you can configure a role for EKS Pod Identity once, and reuse it across clusters.

-# File 'lib/aws-sdk-eks/client.rb', line 2012 def create_pod_identity_association(params = {}, = {}) req = build_request(:create_pod_identity_association, params) req.send_request() end |
+# File 'lib/aws-sdk-eks/client.rb', line 2154 def create_pod_identity_association(params = {}, = {}) req = build_request(:create_pod_identity_association, params) req.send_request() end |

 #delete_access_entry(params = {}) ⇒ Struct